DelroyGayle/KoolAIChess/README.md

 * The ability to switch sides
 * Undo/Redo ability when playing moves
 * Saving board positions during the game
-* A Colour Chessboard using a libary such as [Colorama](https://pypi.org/project/colorama/)
+* A Colour Chessboard using a library such as [Colorama](https://pypi.org/project/colorama/)
+* Better Graphics for the Chess Pieces and the Chessboard

 ## Data Model